lchrusciel/ApiTestCase/README.md

 [![Build Status](https://travis-ci.org/Lakion/ApiTestCase.svg?branch=master)](https://travis-ci.org/Lakion/ApiTestCase)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Lakion/ApiTestCase/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Lakion/ApiTestCase/?branch=master)

-**ApiTestCase** is a PHPUnit TestCase that will make your life as a Symfony2 API developer much easier.
-It extends basic [Symfony2](https://symfony.com/) WebTestCase with some cool features.
+**ApiTestCase** is a PHPUnit TestCase that will make your life as a Symfony API developer much easier.
+It extends basic [Symfony](https://symfony.com/) WebTestCase with some cool features.

 Thanks to [PHP-Matcher](https://github.com/coduo/php-matcher) you can, according to its readme, "write expected json responses like a gangster".
 We definitely agree.